linde9821/epa-visualizer/README.md

   _(similar to how labels are currently rendered in the tree); rerender only when necessary (e.g., after filtering)_

 - Core data structures in EPA construction are optimized, but some data structures and algorithms in animation/statistics and others are not optimal — can be improved for better performance

-### Known Bugs

-- Component state (Filter, Animation, etc.) is lost on recomposition
-  → _TODO: fix_

-- Slider in Animation UI for full log animation cannot be moved while animation is running
-  → _TODO: fix_

-- View Model usage state bugs (e.g., stopping the animation results in no events being drawn for full log animation)
-  → _TODO: fix_

 ---